A real 'Chak De' moment for Indian hockey: Men's team wins Olympic medal after 41 years | Sports-Games

 Germany's goals were scored by Timur Oruz (2nd), Niklas Wellen (24th), Benedikt Furk (25th) and Lukas Windfeder (48th).

-There were tears and hugs on the field as the Indians led by Manpreet Singh and coached by Australian Graham Reid savoured the historic moment.
+There were tears and hugs on the field as the Indians led by Manpreet Singh and coached by Australian Graham Reid savored the historic moment.

-The Indians were slow to get off the blocks as Germany were the dominant side on display in the first quarter.
+The Indians were slow to get off the blocks as Germany was the dominant side on display in the first quarter.

-The Germans pressed hard on the Indian defence from the word go and took the lead in the second minute through Oruz.
+The Germans pressed hard on the Indian defense from the word go and took the lead in the second minute through Oruz.

 India then secured a penalty corner in the fifth which was wasted.